Planning a trip

 First draft

 Every Furkot trip consists of stops and routes connecting the stops.
 Stops are displayed on the map as colorful markers.
 Every color has special meaning: the goal is to get all of the markers to be displayed in blue.
 You can select a marker by clicking on it.
 Once you do that the Plan drawer opens and you can change the details of the stop: its duration, type, description etc. Stops are connected by routes.
 You can select them as well.
-And similarly to stops once you select a route the Plan drawer will open and you'll be able to adjust route parameters: the mode of transportation, road preferences, speed etc.
+And similarly to stops once you select a route the Plan drawer will open and you'll be able to adjust the route parameters: mode of transportation, road preferences, speed etc.

 Driving for 3 days straight is probably not what you had in mind.
 Time to beef up on road trip attractions.